jt14den/better-research-software/episodes/01-introduction.md

 ::::::::::::::::::::::::::::::

-## Practices for Building Better Research Software
+## Practices for building better research software

 The practices we will cover for building better research software fall into three areas.

 ### 1. Things you can do with your own computing environment to enhance the software